dcnz-interviews/lifts/README.md

 The company expanded their staff and are now in need of more lifts.
 Implement the changes so that more than 2 lifts can be used (Future proof it to any amount) Output stays the same.

-## Getting started

-## Name
-Choose a self-explaining name for your project.

-## Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.

-## Installation
-Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
-However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
-Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
-If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Support
 TODO